hedgehog125/SvelteKit-Template/README.md

 ```

 # Manual installation
 Degit the repository and then run `npm install` in the "server", "static" and "gzipTool" folders.
-You'll also want to remove the license file and replace it with some sort of attribution to this template. e.g
+You'll also want to remove the license file and put something like this in credits.txt:

 ```
 SvelteKit template: Nicholas Clack (Hedgehog125) https://hedgehog125.github.io/SvelteKit-Template